Talking about three lawyers of the French Revolution today.

 In closing argument at Louis’ trial, he finished with this appeal to history:

 Louis ascended the throne at the age of twenty, and at the age of twenty he gave to the throne the example of character.
 He brought to the throne no wicked weaknesses, no corrupting passions.
 He was economical, just, severe.
 He showed himself always the constant friend of the people.
 The people wanted the abolition of servitude.
 He began by abolishing it on his own lands.
 The people asked for reforms in the criminal law… he carried out these reforms.
 The people wanted liberty: he gave it to them.
 The people themselves came before him in his sacrifices.
 Nevertheless, it is in the name of these very people that one today demands… Citizens, I cannot finish… I stop myself before History.
 Think how it will judge your judgement, and that the judgement of him will be judged by the centuries.

 For more on Louis’ trial 7 the work of his lawyers, see The King’s Trial – Louis XVI vs. the French Revolution 7 Regicide and Revolution: Speeches at the Trial of Louis XVI

 The three advocates vigorously prepared the case for Louis.
 They defended the King despite the dangers to their careers and lives.
 This was professionalism; it was ethical advocacy.

 What am I talking about when, as criminal defence lawyers, we act ethically?

-As advocates we are professionally and ethically bound to aid the client with ardour in presenting his side of the case.
+As advocates we are professionally & ethically bound to aid the client with ardour in presenting his side of the case.